jamesqiu1998/Election_Analysis/README.md

 - Software: Python 3.7, Visual Studio Code: 1.71.0

 ## Summary
+### Candidate Breakdown
-The analysis of the elction show that:
+The analysis of the election show that:
 - There were 369,711 votes cast in the election.
 - The candidates were:
     - Charles Casper Stockham